This course contains 59 interactive screencasts

 In this project you'll create an awesome todo app.
 It's a classic app which introduces you to the most important concepts of React.

 Memes are awesome so let's build a meme generator!
 It let's you speficy and image and a text and generated a meme.

-Director of Education at V School.
+Head of Education at Scrimba.
 Passionate about learning, creating cool stuff, and helping others achieve their career goals.Follow me on twitter

 The course is also filled with coding challenges that you'll complete by writing React code directly inside the Scrimba screencasts.
 Before you know it, you'll have written two first React JS applications!
 And you're in good company: over 50.000 students have enrolled in this course so far.